Myanmar and weapons of mass destruction: Chemical weapons

-The first public indications of Burma's possible possession of chemical weapons came in testimony delivered to the United States Congress in 1991 by Rear Admiral Thomas A. Brooks, Director of Naval Intelligence of the United States Navy, in which Burma was included on a list of nations that "probably possess" chemical weapons.
-However, the United States then took Burma off the list of nations with chemical weapons programmes in 1993.
+The first public indications of Myanmar's possible possession of chemical weapons came in testimony delivered to the United States Congress in 1991 by Rear Admiral Thomas A. Brooks, Director of Naval Intelligence of the United States Navy, in which Myanmar was included on a list of nations that "probably possess" chemical weapons.
+However, the United States then took Myanmar off the list of nations with chemical weapons programmes in 1993.

 In 2005 Belgian photojournalist Thierry Falise reported speaking to two deserters from the Burmese Army who, during their time in service, were "reportedly told to take special precautions because they were handling chemical shells".
 The deserters described seeing artillerymen wearing masks and gloves to fire the munitions.
-In a separate report from the same year, Dr. Martin Panter, a physician and the president of Christian Solidarity Worldwide, reported treating injuries of anti-government Karenni rebels that were "consistent with a chemical attack", and claimed that "strong circumstantial evidence exists for the use of chemicals, particularly nerve agents, pulmonary agents and possibly blister agents".
+In a separate report from the same year, Martin Panter, a physician and the president of Christian Solidarity Worldwide, reported treating injuries of anti-government Karenni rebels that were "consistent with a chemical attack", and claimed that "strong circumstantial evidence exists for the use of chemicals, particularly nerve agents, pulmonary agents and possibly blister agents".
 In response to the Christian Solidarity Worldwide report, the Burmese government denied the use of chemical weapons.
 The NTI has stated that "without further investigation it is not clear if the reports refer to agents recognized under international law as chemical weapons or to riot control agents - the latter is most likely".

-In January 2014 Unity Weekly, a Burmese magazine, reported that Burma was making chemical weapons.
-The magazine claimed that the military had seized hundreds of hectares of land to build a chemical weapons factory in Burma's Magway Region and quoted workers at the factory who said it produced chemical weapons.
+In January 2014 Unity Weekly, a Burmese magazine, reported that Myanmar was making chemical weapons.
+The magazine claimed that the military had seized hundreds of hectares of land to build a chemical weapons factory in Myanmar's Magway Region and quoted workers at the factory who said it produced chemical weapons.
 The magazine also claimed Chinese technicians were often seen around the factory.
 In response, the Burmese government sentenced the head of Unity Weekly, along with four Unity Weekly journalists, to ten years in prison and hard labor under colonial-era espionage laws.
 The Burmese government claims the factory produces "military equipment" but does not produce chemical weapons.
 Security experts remain unconvinced that the facility in Magway is being used to produce chemical weapons, but some, including prominent journalist Bertil Lintner, suggest that the site is tied to a secretive North Korean program to develop missile parts.

-Burma signed the Chemical Weapons Convention in 1993 and ratified it in 2015.
+Myanmar signed the Chemical Weapons Convention in 1993 and ratified it in 2015.